Trahiega/the-dukes-game1/docs/Session Notes/Session-7.md

 Suggests that we may want to travel with her to Mayhearth

 Halward
-- Shedatha may be the champion of the moon
+- Shedatha may be the [[champion of the moon]]
-- The champion with the crown can destroy the orc threat
+- The champion with the crown can destroy the orc threat ^cecb95

 The warning about Mayhearth previously from Halward was just that if [[Quick-Rhett|Rhett]] is there, it may make our job to get the map more difficult.